 🔭 How much free time you have

-If you don’t have a lot of free time, you’re probably not going to want kit that takes the best part of an hour to get ready for observing or imaging (not unusual in astrophotography).
-Here, you’ll want to particularly reflect on the mounting system that the scope sits on, as it’s often the size and complexity of the mount that determines setup time.
+If you don’t have a lot of free time, you’re probably not going to want kit that takes the best part of an hour to get ready for observing or imaging (such set-up times are not unusual in astrophotography, particularly deep-sky work).
+Here, you’ll want to reflect on the mounting system that the scope sits on, as it’s often the size and complexity of the mount that determines setup time.

 🔭 Your budget